 - If you're using one of our templates, be sure to check the pre-header area as well as the footer because many templates have a view in browser link in both places.

 We have a handy archive bar that helps subscribers share your campaign, translate it, view past campaigns sent to the list, and more.
 Removing the archive bar is an important step if you need to limit access to past campaigns or regularly send campaigns to a segment of your list.
-Here's how:
+To disable the archive bar, just follow the steps here.

 Sometimes you might send content that's only intended for your subscribers, and you don't want people who see the campaign on a social network or who are forwarded the campaign with a forward to a friend link to see that top secret content.
 You can limit what's shown on the campaign archive page by using some conditional merge tags.